 The results of this study suggest that professionals who use LinkedIn intend to leave their organizations for professional advancement, whether immediately or in the future.
 Many companies and recruiters use LinkedIn to identify potential employees (Bohnert & Ross, 2010; Sacks & Graves, 2012; Wetsch, 2012), and the site plays an important role for professionals, as this demonstrates their desire for ILPA.
 Our findings confirm that professionals obtain support for the three basic needs through LinkedIn use and are motivated both intrinsically and extrinsically to continue their use to achieve ILPA.
 A professional seeking advancement, whether to remain in the same organization or to move to a different organization, is likely to believe that using LinkedIn will help him/her to achieve this goal.
 With the increasing popularity of online social media that promote professional networking, HR managers must consider new and different measures to retain valuable employees, as turnover is time consuming and costly.

-Reference
+References

 Agarwal, R., and Prasad, J. (1999).
 Are individual differences germane to the acceptance of new information technologies?
 Decision sciences, 30(2), 361-391.